Online House Auctions: What They Are And How They Work

 Rocket Mortgage® lets you get to house hunting sooner.

 Homes are sold at auction for a variety of reasons, and the sellers can be homeowners, lenders, municipalities or even the U.S. government.
-For instance, the government sometimes seizes properties for failure to pay income tax and other reasons.
+For instance, the government sometimes seizes properties for failure to pay property tax, and homes can sometimes be foreclosed on for a borrower’s failure to make their mortgage payments.

 When this happens, the home is sold at auction.
 Let’s look at some of the most common reasons homes are sold at online auctions.